-Studies of people exposed to Agent Orange or similar herbicide mixtures have failed to reveal any significant toxic effect other than those discussed above.
+Studies of people exposed to Agent Orange or similar herbicide mixtures have failed to reveal any significant toxic effects other than those discussed above.
 Other effects have been attributed to TCDD, however.
 As was mentioned briefly in the section on enzyme effects, there is suggestive evidence of a higher incidence of heart attacks among workmen exposed to dioxins in industrial accidents.
 This evidence is far from conclusive, but it is sufficient justification for continuing to observe the health of people exposed to dioxin, especially since it may take many years after exposure for adverse effects on the heart to show up.

 The most dramatic sign of fatal dioxin poisoning in experimental animals is an apparent loss of appetite which leads to general body wasting.
 The animals eventually die of a condition very similar to starvation.
-This effect is the result of large single doses of TCDD.
+This effect is observed following a large single dose of TCDD.
 No similar effect has been described in humans, so it may be of little relevance to human health.
 The mechanism by which TCDD causes this apparent loss of appetite is unknown and is the object of much current research.
 Some results suggest that TCDD may interfere with an appetite regulating system in the brain or thyroid.
-This "appetite regulating system" may have other less dramatic functions in controlling bodily processes and these may be of importance to human health.

 Animal studies have suggested another aspect of the toxicity of TCDD which may have implications for human health.
 It has become increasingly clear that some animals are relatively resistant to some of the toxic effects of TCDD compared to others.
-Recent research has shown that this difference in susceptibility is genetically controlled and that mice with one parent in common can show large differences in susceptibility to the toxic effects of TCDD.
+Recent research has shown that this difference in susceptibility is genetically influenced and that mice with just one parent in common can show large differences in susceptibility to the toxic effects of TCDD.
 The effects for which susceptibility appears to be genetically controlled include the appearance of birth defects in the offspring of female mice exposed to TCDD, the increased activity of several enzymes including AHH and uroporphyrinogen decarboxylase, depression of immune function, chloracne, and the lethal effects of TCDD.
+This suggests the possibility that humans as a group who are known to be genetically very diverse, may have a wide variation in susceptibility.